-Numerous countries world wide has issued travel advisories urging their citizens to refrain from non-necessary visits to South Sudan due to widespread violence and a politically unstable situation.
-Many countries are also recommending their citizens in South Sudan to leave, if it is safe for them to do so.
+Numerous countries worldwide have issued travel advisories urging their citizens to refrain from non-necessary visits to South Sudan due to widespread violence and a politically unstable situation.
+Many countries are also recommending their citizens in South Sudan to leave if it is safe for them to do so.

 If you are interested in visiting South Sudan, always consult up to date recommendations, as the situation can change rapidly.